What do you need to know about renting in Phnom Penh?

 Navigating through the rental market in Phnom Penh is not easy, especially if you are an expat who has just arrived in the country.
 Use our guidelines specifically designed for expats to prepare for your Phnom Penh expatriation.
 Discover all the details you require to relocate to the capital of Cambodia.

-To be better prepared, here are 5 significant factors to watch out for when you are looking for a property to rent:
+To be better prepared, here are 5 significant factors:

 Utility Bills in Phnom Penh